Aerie President Jennifer Foyle and Diane von Furstenberg to Be Honored at 2020 Commencement

 February 3, 2020

-Jennifer Foyle, Aerie’s Global Brand President, will deliver the keynote address and receive a Distinguished Achievement Award and Doctor of Commercial Science degree, and Diane von Furstenberg, Founder and Chairwoman of DVF, will receive a Doctor of Humane Letters degree at LIM’s 81st Commencement Exercises on May 8, 2020 at David Geffen Hall, Lincoln Center.
+Jennifer Foyle, Aerie’s Global Brand President, will deliver the keynote address and receive a Distinguished Achievement Award and Doctor of Commercial Science degree, and Diane von Furstenberg, Founder and Chairwoman of DVF, will receive a Doctor of Humane Letters degree at LIM’s 81st Commencement Exercises on May 8, 2020.

 Ms. Foyle revolutionized the intimate apparel industry by vowing not to retouch images used in the brand’s marketing.
 That decision ignited a body positivity movement that has been a game-changer for the Aerie business, as well as millions of women and girls who have been empowered to love their real selves inside and out.